chaoyunwang/chaoyunwang.github.io/index.md

 <section>
   <h2><strong>Competitions and Awards</strong></h2>
   <ul>
+    <li>Excellent Postgraduate of Xi 'an Jiaotong University in 2025</li>
+    <li>Excellent Postgraduate Cadre of Xi 'an Jiaotong University in 2024</li>
     <li>Honorary Title of Excellent Graduate of Harbin Engineering University in 2021</li>
     <li>Team leader of the "Huawei Cup" Second China Graduate Artificial Intelligence Innovation Competition in 2020</li>
     <li>The second prize of the International College Student Brain-like Computing Competition in 2019</li>